karamarnell/developers/app/docs/0.2.x/cli.md

 ## Next Steps

-Now that you've added your API to Kong, let's learn how to enable plugins.
+Now that you've added your API to Qordoba, let's learn how to enable plugins.

 Go to [Enabling Plugins &rsaquo;][cli-configuration]

-[cli-configuration]: /docs/{{page.kong_version}}/qordoba-cli/cli-configuration
+[cli-configuration]: /docs/{{page.qordoba_version}}/qordoba-cli/cli-configuration